qiboteam/qibochem/doc/source/tutorials/measurement.rst

 As shown in the above example, the utility of using qubit-wise commutativity to reduce the measurement cost of evaluating the electronic energy can be seen when the number of shots available are limited.

 .. rubric:: References

-.. [#f1] V. Verteletskyi et al. "Measurement Optimization in the Variational Quantum Eigensolver Using a Minimum Clique Cover", J. Chem.
+.. [#f1] Verteletskyi, V. et al. "Measurement Optimization in the Variational Quantum Eigensolver Using a Minimum Clique Cover", J. Chem.
 Phys.
 (2020) 152, 124114

-.. [#f2] P. J. J. O'Malley et al. "Scalable Quantum Simulation of Molecular Energies", Phys.
+.. [#f2] O'Malley, P. J. J. et al. "Scalable Quantum Simulation of Molecular Energies", Phys.
 Rev. X (2016) 6, 031007